-We are going to take this opportunity to discover if 8 glasses of water per day are really necessary in order to keep ourselves well hydrated.
-Moreover, we will determine whether this precious liquid can be replaced or not.
+We’re going to take this opportunity to discover if 8 glasses of water a day really are necessary in order to keep ourselves well hydrated.
+Moreover, we’ll determine whether this precious liquid can be found elsewhere too.

-When people are asked how much water they should be drinking on a daily basis, their immediate response is 8 glasses.
-It is almost a forced or automatic response since that is the recommendation we always hear when we go to the doctor.
-However, what many people wonder is if that is truly the appropriate amount of water we need to conserve the health of our organs.
+When many people are asked how much water they should be drinking on a daily basis, their immediate response is 8 glasses.
+It is almost an automatic response, as that is the recommendation we are always hearing from the experts.

 Water in our body

 Water is the main component in our bodies.
 It accounts for almost 60 per cent of our body weight.
 All of our systems and every part of our body is dependent on water in order to function.
 Some to transport nutrients, others to eliminate toxins, and still others to keep our tissues and organs well hydrated.

 In this regard, when we don’t drink enough water, we can feel very thirsty.
 This, of course, indicates that we are not sufficiently hydrated.

 Along those same lines, we are constantly losing water, whether it is through sweat, urine, breathing or excrement.
 For this reason, we must constantly replace the water our bodies lose.

 However, we must take into account that each person is different.
 Not all people require the same amount of liquid to remain perfectly hydrated.
 This depends on each person’s lifestyle, the weather and the physical activity they engage in.

 Medical recommendations regarding water consumption